 How can I join?

-Anyone who is employed by the ILO can become a member of the Union.
-It does not matter how long your contract is or what type of contract you have; the Staff Union is open to ail grades and categories.
+Anyone who is employed by the ILO can become a member of the Staff Union.
+It does not matter how long your contract is or what type of contract you have; the Staff Union is open to all grades and categories.
 Staff who leave the ILO can remain members by joining the Former Officials’ Section.

 How much does it cost ?